 If you've purchased 1Password for Mac version 4, you're entitled to use it on all of your compatible devices indefinitely, and version 6 is a free upgrade.
 And if you'd like to always have the newest version, along with many other benefits, you can sign up for a 1Password.com membership.
 This works with macOS Yosemite, El Capitan, Sierra, and High Sierra, and supports the latest versions of major browsers.

 All Macs that can run Mavericks can upgrade to El Capitan (system requirements) — and many can upgrade to High Sierra.
 But if you're unable to upgrade, you can still use 1Password 4 in a limited fashion, bearing in mind the security risks, and that you may encounter some issues introduced over time:

 Google is no longer providing Chrome updates on OS X Mountain Lion and older, and Mozilla has done the same with Firefox.

 1Password 4 cannot connect securely to Chrome 58 or higher, as Google has changed their code signature as of May 2017, so 1Password 4 can no longer validate it.
 Upgrade 1Password/macOS, or disable the security check in Preferences > Advanced (not recommended).

-If you purchased a license from the AgileBits Store, click “Using OS X Mavericks or earlier?” on the 1Password Downloads page to download the version you need.
+If you purchased a license from the AgileBits Store, you'll need to download the 1Password 4 app.

 If you purchased through the Mac App Store, you'll need to install it from the "Purchased" tab in the App Store on your Mac with the Apple ID used for the purchase.

 The 1Password extension can be downloaded for each browser from the 1Password extension download page.